erkecanbazoglu/story_app/README.md

 ## UPDATES

-Below you can track the changes:
+Below you can see the changes:

-- Story and Story Content Bloc implemented in Story Page
-- Logic and UI separated, functions mostly moved to logic
-- Cache Manager Service initialized and caching moved to here
-- JSON serialization implemented to create toJSON & fromJSON methods
+- Loading State implemented to wait story load before starting.
-- Hydrated Storage implemented instead of Shared Preferences
-- Animations are paused during the story slides and started when the slide is over
-- Changes made in Flutter Carousel Slider Package.
-You can see [Pull Requests](https://github.com/UdaraWanasinghe/FlutterCarouselSlider/pulls?q=is%3Apr+is%3Aclosed).
-- Bug Fixes: Animation, Story Playing, Animated Progress Bars and etc.
+- Images turned to Future Builder instead of Cached Network Image.
+Caching implemented with Cache Manager.
+- Background caching implemented.
+When a story opens, caching is done in the background for other stories as well.
+- Stories continue from the last Story Content, where the user left off.
+- Double clicks disabled, navigator pop by slide disabled.
+- When sliding stories, the next story turned to dynamic instead of the initial story content.
+- Animation bar is fixed and shows the correct index.

+Notes:
+Flutter Version: 2.10.4 - Dart Version: 2.12.4
+Don't forget to close "background caching" for testing loading state of the stories.
+Please upgrade dependencies by "flutter pub upgrade" and more importantly "flutter pub upgrade flutter_carousel_slider".

 ## Introduction